Sharing the Road (with School Buses)

 Take extra care to look out for children in school zones, near playgrounds and parks, and in all residential areas.

 Don't honk or rev your engine to scare a pedestrian, even if you have the right of way.

 Never pass a vehicle stopped for pedestrians.

 Ride on the right side of the road, with traffic, and in a single file.

 Make sure your child always wears a properly fitting helmet and bright clothing.

-As soon as the lights start flashing red, motorists must come to a complete stop whether you are behind the bus or on the other side of a two-lane roadway (with painted lines).
+No matter what direction you are facing, if you see the bus is flashing yellow, they’re going to stop and give a signal to slow down.
+As soon as the lights start flashing red, you must come to a complete stop whether you are behind or on the other side of the roadway.
+You must stop on roadways with painted lines.